 The Saint John's Bible is the first handwritten, illuminated Bible commissioned by a Benedictine Abbey since the advent of moveable type in the 15th century.
-Raynor Memorial Libraries presents this treasure for the campus community during Mission Week, Feb.
-6-11, 2011.
+The project, 10 years in the making, was directed by renowned calligrapher Donald Jackson, senior scribe in Queen Elizabeth II's Crown Office.
+Jackson designed a custom script for the work and assembled a team of artists and scribes from around the world that used ancient techniques and materials—goose quills, hand-ground pigments, egg yolks, and 24-karat gold leaf.
 Smithsonian Magazine called it "One of the extraordinary undertakings of our time" and, on being presented with a copy in 2008, Pope Benedict XVI exclaimed "This is a work for eternity."

-Following Mission Week, the volumes will be preserved and permanently displayed in the Prucha Archives Reading Room on the third floor of the John P. Raynor, S.J., Library.
+The volumes are permanently displayed in the Prucha Archives Reading Room on the third floor of the John P. Raynor, S.J., Library.
 A different illumination will be presented each day.
 For additional information on viewing the Heritage Edition, please call (414) 288-7256.

 Photo by: Randy OHC